tarr11/tarr11.github.com/_posts/2025-04-08-things-i-never-finished.md

+---
+layout: post
-# Things I Never Finished
+title: Things I Never Finished
+---
 I have these projects I keep returning to.
 They don’t earn anything, and no one’s waiting for me to finish them.
 I drop them for years at a time.
 I don’t think of them as goals.
 They just feel like part of who I am.

 ---